felipehcrfernandes/digital-lib/README.md

 - reservation pagination by user
 - loan pagination and user loan history pagination
 - isolated service-level rule validation with mocks
-- a Postman collection covering the main endpoints, main happy paths, and selected business-rule failures, without trying to mirror every implemented endpoint
+- a Postman collection covering the main endpoints, key happy paths, and selected business-rule failures, without trying to mirror every implemented endpoint, since the remaining ones can be tested in the Swagger UI if needed

 ### Run tests